5 Magnificent Waterfalls within an Hour of Asheville, NC

 Looking Glass Falls

 Looking Glass Falls is the must-see waterfall for anyone who would prefer to avoid any intense physical activity.
-This roadside wonder requires a tiny little walk down a staircase to reach an observation deck looking out unto the beautiful powerful 60 foot drop waterfall.
+This roadside wonder requires a tiny little walk down a staircase to reach an observation deck looking out unto the powerful 60 foot drop waterfall.
 It’s the best option near Asheville for those who would like to limit any type of cardio while on vacation (understandably!).

 Looking Glass Falls is often considered the most gorgeous waterfall in the region, and although it’s quite a drive considering no hike is involved, it’s worth the trek to see such a stunning natural wonder.